 A spiralling mind, is an interactive forum theatre performance and workshop using professional actors and specialist facilitators to explore key issues around mental health.

-Encourage young people to seek assistance and support
+Encourage young people to support themselves and others

 Signpost young people to mental health services and support groups